Themes are located in the

-WebAssets supports bundling CSS and JS files.
+Bundling applies to CSS and JS files.

 Templates should use either the bundle or the individual files based on the

 As of Nikola v7.8.6, Nikola uses meta files for themes.
 Those are INI files,

-[Theme] engine = mako parent = base author = The Nikola Contributors author_url = https://getnikola.com/ based_on = Bootstrap 3 <http://getbootstrap.com/> license = MIT tags = bootstrap [Family] family = bootstrap3 jinja_version = bootstrap3-jinja variants = bootstrap3-gradients, bootstrap3-gradients-jinja [Nikola] bootswatch = True
+[Theme] engine = mako parent = base author = The Nikola Contributors author_url = https://getnikola.com/ based_on = Bootstrap 3 <https://getbootstrap.com/> license = MIT tags = bootstrap [Family] family = bootstrap3 jinja_version = bootstrap3-jinja variants = bootstrap3-gradients, bootstrap3-gradients-jinja [Nikola] bootswatch = True

 The following keys are currently supported:

 Theme— contains information about the theme.

 parent— the parent theme.
 Any resources missing in this theme, will be looked up in the parent theme (and then in the grandparent, etc).